jesuisstan/deezeroom/src/modules/logger/README.md

 # Logger Module

-A logging module for the DEEZERoom application that replaces primitive `console.log` and `console.error` with structured logging including platform, device, and context information.
+A simple and efficient logging module for the DEEZERoom application that replaces primitive `console.log` and `console.error` with structured logging including platform, device, and context information.

 ## Features

 - **Structured logging** with platform, device, and app version information
-- **Log levels**: debug, info, warn, error
+- **Log levels**: debug, info, warn, error with emoji indicators
-- **Automatic user context** - user ID and display name from UserProvider
 - **Log source** (component/module where the log came from)
 - **Ready for server logging** (TODO for future implementation)
-- **Specialized methods** for API, users, navigation
+- **Specialized methods** for API and navigation
 - **TypeScript support**
+- **No circular dependencies** - autonomous module

 ## Installation